mrbid/USTOR-160/README.md

 *Term: IDFA - a unique user id*

-This will allow accurate and high performance for low cost single-server rtb and dsp solutions, there is no set time for IDFA expirary as it is automatic, based on your average daily win rate, the buffers MAX_SITES and MAX_IDFA_PER_SITE will fill accordingly.
+This will allow accurate and high performance for low cost single-server RTB and DSP solutions, there is no set time for IDFA expirary as it is automatic, based on your average daily win rate, the buffers MAX_SITES and MAX_IDFA_PER_SITE will fill accordingly.